 Keep these go-tos around for most of your baking and cooking needs.

-Our Test Kitchen workhorse is quick-dissolving, and its large flakes give you more control when grabbing a pinch.
-Diamond Crystal brand is a favorite because of its lightness and lack of anticaking agents, which keeps the flavor clean.
+This Test Kitchen workhorse is quick-dissolving, and its large flakes give you more control when grabbing a pinch.
+Diamond Crystal brand is a favorite because of its lightness and lack of anti-caking agents, which keeps the flavor clean.

 These guys are full of cool flavor, but can be a bit pricey, so reserve them for the final flourish.

-This salt’s large crystals give food a beautiful look and crunchy finish.
-Try Maldon or Jacobsen’s (two widely available brands) on grilled steak or chocolate chip cookies, or use it to rim the sweet taco shells on our June 2017 cover!
+This salt's large crystals give food a beautiful look and crunchy finish.
+Try Maldon or Jacobsen's (two widely available brands) on grilled steak or chocolate chip cookies.

 This is the stuff your fancy foodie friend swears by.
 The most commonly available—fleur de sel, sel gris and Celtic salt—range in color from white to pale gray and have a slight mineral flavor that turns simple roasted meats and vegetables into flavor explosions.